Bad Fairy

 "Yes, child, well we shall see how you keep up."

-I wanted to tell her I'd been doing magick since before I could have a conversation, but I just sat down and let her resume the roll call.
-When the introductions were over we listened to a lecture about times and places and policies.
-Every student got a schedule card, and some of the words on mine were unfamiliar.
+I wanted to tell her I'd been doing magick for most of my life, but I just sat down and let her resume the roll call.
+When the introductions finished we listened to a lecture about times and places and policies.
+Every student got a schedule card, and I cringed when I saw some of the words on mine were unfamiliar.
 Did the teachers assume I could read?
-They must be expecting my non-magickal abilities to rise to the challenge.
-I made up my mind to study reading more at home.

 Finally the formalities tapered off, and the gathering melted into a reception, where we got berry punch and nice little iced cakes.
-I threaded through the crowd but couldn't find my mother.
-There were too many people around, distracting me with their energy; I couldn't isolate my mother's familiar life force anywhere.
+I threaded through the crowd but couldn't find my mother even when I spread my awareness to search for her.

-One of the teachers found me wandering aimlessly and stopped next to me.
-This lady hadn't spoken during the presentation, but I liked something about her presence, and I was intrigued by all the bead jewelry she wore—even her golden curls were encased in a beaded net.
-I was as high as the waist of her skirt, so the respectful tone she used while addressing me seemed very odd.
+One of the teachers found me wandering and stopped beside me.
+I liked something about her presence, and I was intrigued by all the bead jewelry she wore—even her golden curls were encased in a beaded net.
+I was as high as the waist of her skirt, so the respectful tone of her greeting was a pleasant surprise.

 I looked at her gratefully, licking icing off my lips.
 "Thank you, Mistress.
 What do I call you again?
 I forgot everybody's name."

-"I cast purposeful magick at age six," she said, sounding proud.
+"I cast purposeful magick at age six," she said proudly.
 "Our family's cow had a calf that almost died during its breech birth.
 I was able to coax it back to life."

 "Oh," I murmured.
-That sounded like nice magick.
-I'd never done anything heroic with mine.
+I felt a little embarrassed that I'd never done anything heroic with mine.

 "What about you?"